RyanBreaker/CWMR/README.md

 The goal of this railroad is semi-serious with the goal of a fun and socially casual yet realistic operation.

 ## Operations
 All mainline operations are directly controlled by the Dispatcher.
 Depending on availability and workload, CTC or ABS may be used at any time.
-Regardless, trains must always run only as far as authorized with their given order their current order as given by the Dispatcher regardless of system used.
+Regardless, trains must always run only as far as authorized by their current order as given by the Dispatcher regardless of system used.

 ## Definitions
 ### Conductor